Dungyichao/http_server/README.md

 What you need is 2 laptops or two PCs.
 One of the computer need to be installed with Linux such as Ubuntu OS.

 # 2. Implement the Code
+We are going to implement code for a http server.
 ## 2.1 System Requirement
 <p align="center">
 <table>